ikatson/docker-acestream-proxy/README.md

 A docker image to run aceengine + aceproxy, e.g. to watch Torrent-TV.ru.

-TorrentTV's "local-ts-proxy" thing sucks, but aceproxy is better, simpler, and can also handler other stuff.
+TorrentTV's "local-ts-proxy" thing sucks, but aceproxy is better, simpler, and can also handle other sites.

 Installation